cbmiura/CBMiura/README.md

 Hi there!
 I'm Gabriel Miura

 What am I doing:
 - 🔭 Reacreating front-pages of streaming services with the best of my knowledge.
+(With the help of some tutorials on W3S and Youtube)
 - 🌱 Studying Advanced CSS and Javascript.